UndefinedCpp/Traveler/README.md

 * Effective [long-range pathing](https://github.com/bonzaiferroni/bonzAI/wiki/Improving-on-moveTo's-efficiency#very-long-distances-path-length-1200)
 * [Lots of options](https://github.com/bonzaiferroni/Traveler/wiki/Traveler-API)
 * [Visuals](https://github.com/bonzaiferroni/Traveler/wiki/Improving-Traveler:-Features#show-your-path)
 * [Pushing/Swapping] If a creep is in the way, it will either push that creep towards the target, or swap with it if that creep is a lower priority.
-Pass {priority: xx} in options.
+Use creep.Move()

 ## Installation